armijnhemel/devicecode/README.md

 of the TUI (design, filtering language, and so on) see the [TUI design document](doc/tui.md).

-Simply point the script to the top level directory containing the directory `TechInfoDepot`:
+Simply point the script to the top level data directory:

 ```console
 $ python devicecode_tui.py -d /path/to/top/level